 Recap of Frontier internet service

-If you can overlook the low customer satisfaction ratings, Frontier internet is probably worth considering for its unlimited data, but only if Frontier FiberOptic is available in your area.
-Frontier's fiber internet offers speeds and pricing comparable to many other top providers, and fiber's fast upload speeds and reliability give it an edge over cable internet service.
+If you can overlook the low customer satisfaction ratings and slow DSL speeds, Frontier is probably worth considering, especially if fiber service is available.
+Frontier's fiber internet offers speeds and pricing comparable to many other top providers, and fiber's fast upload speeds and reliability gives it an edge over cable internet service.

-Depending on the available speeds, Frontier's DSL-based service could be the best internet option in many rural areas where satellite is the only other way to connect.
-Reports of slow and spotty service, however, may make you want to give satellite internet another look.
+Depending on the available speeds, Frontier's DSL-based service could be the best internet option in rural areas where satellite is the only other way to connect.
+Reports of slow service, however, may make you want to give satellite internet another look.

 What's the best Frontier internet deal?